bobbymccullough/AmbientWeather-Integration/README.md

 node PWS2TSIFEED

 be gentle, i'm not programmer!!!
-Its very possible that some other libraries were hit other than those listed.
+Its very possible that some libraries were hit other than those listed.
 Would love someone to test this and let me know if more is required;